Here's everything we know about Resident Evil: Village so far.

 Watch the trailer

-We only have one trailer for the game so far, the official reveal trailer that takes its sweet time confirming that this even is Resident Evil 8 at all:
+We have two trailers for the game so far.
+The first is the official reveal trailer, which takes its sweet time confirming that this even is Resident Evil 8 at all:

-The second trailer gives us more spooky scene-setting, and a little gameplay, but also a first look at what appears to be some very sinister Tim Burton-inspired stop-motion animation:
+The second trailer gives us more spooky scene-setting, and a little gameplay, but also a first look at what appears to be some very sinister Tim Burton-inspired stop-motion-style animation:

 What about the gameplay and plot?

 Leaks before the game's release suggested that Resident Evil 8 started life as a spin-off in the Revelations sub-franchise, and the slightly wild tone of the trailers suggests that might well be true.

 The game picks up with Ethan and Mia from Resident Evil 7, now settled down for a happily ever after until Chris Redfield rocks up again to ruin things.
-That drags Ethan off on a journey to a rural village where things look...weird.
+He drags Ethan off to a rural village where things look... weird.